manish-garodia/manish-garodia/common/lib-cellar/procedures/hands-down-in-md/hands-down-in-md.md

 	## Numbered list

-	Enter 3 blank spaces to indent a nested list (to create sub items).
+	Enter 3 blank spaces to indent a nested list (to create subitems).

-	Use Arabic number system (1, 2, 3, ...) or simply use (1, 1, 1,) for simplicity.
+	Use Arabic number system (1, 2, 3, ...) or maybe use (1, 1, 1,) for simplicity.
 Both will render the correct sequence.

 	<ins>Format</ins>
 	This is the paragraph.
 	&nbsp;`1`.
 Item one
 	&emsp;&nbsp;`1`.
-Sub item one
+Subitem one
 	&emsp;&nbsp;`1`.
-Sub item two
+Subitem two
 	&emsp;&nbsp;`1`.
-Sub item three
+Subitem three
 	&nbsp; `1`.
 Item two

 	<ins>Output</ins>
 	This is the paragraph.
 	1. Item one
-		1. Sub item one
+		1. Subitem one
-		1. Sub item two
+		1. Subitem two
-		1. Sub item three
+		1. Subitem three
 	1. Item two
-		1. Sub item one
+		1. Subitem one
-		1. Sub item two
+		1. Subitem two

 	 > **Best practice**: Using 1, 1, 1, prevents manual renumbering, in case of modifications in the list order.